 Consider monitoring this metric

-Why monitor: The value of this metric represents how many spans the Microsatellite is unable to forward to the Lightstep SaaS for analysis.
+Why monitor: The value of this metric represents how many spans the Microsatellite is unable to forward to the Cloud Observability SaaS for analysis.

 Alert Thresholds: Any value above 0 indicates some amount of data loss.
 We recommend setting alerts for when the value remains above 0 for an extended period.